 Start at your local library and you will find all kinds of free things to do with the kids during Winter break.
 Have them register for a library card, check out books, movies, and take advantage of free programs going on for Winter break.
 Find a local library in your town or closeby.
 Did you know you can check out books and movies and participate in classes at libraries that aren’t in your town?
 You just need a library card, which is free of course.

 Cooking with Kids

-Whip up a new recipe each day of the school break.
+Whip up a new recipe each day of the school break or take a cooking class at Stew Leonard’s stores.
 There are so many recipes that are easy that kids can help with.
 Try these two: Crunchy Homemade Granola and Easy Raspberry Dip (great with fresh strawberries)

 The Pez Candy Factory